adam-rms/adam-rms/docs/pages/legal.md

 ### Data Storage

-As a European Union based service provider we endeavour to store your data within the European Union as per our legal obligations, but we cannot guarantee that it will not leave the European Union for storage, processing or in transit.
+We endeavour to store your data within the European Union as per our legal obligations, but we cannot guarantee that it will not leave the European Union for storage, processing or in transit.

 ## Cookie Policy